 We have all heard the common cliche in holistic health circles that the body is self-healing.
 Well, it’s not entirely true.
 While the body indeed can heal itself, it does need proper conditions to initiate the healing process.
-Otherwise, it would be able to recover from infections, fuse broken bones back in their correct positions without a cast, and never suffer from chronic illnesses – and we know fully well that’s not true!
+Otherwise, it would be able to recover from infections, fuse broken bones back in their correct positions without a cast, and never suffer from chronic illnesses – and we know fully well that’s not what happens!

 Properly administered pharmaceuticals, herbs, supplements, and homeopathic remedies give this healing environment to the organism at the biochemical level.
-Advanced Biostructural Correction™ practitioners provide the restorative conditions for the body to correct its structure when they restore bone displacements to their natural positions.
+Advanced BioStructural Correction™ practitioners provide the restorative conditions for the body to correct its structure when they restore bone displacements to their natural positions.

 Root of the problem

 The central understanding in ABC™ is that some bones in the body go out of place in a direction that the body can’t self-correct because no muscles are available to pull in the direction needed to correct them.

 What that means is if a vertebra goes out of place in the forward direction, your body can’t pull it back in place – someone else has to do it for you.
 And when that doesn’t happen, the body develops a series of compensation patterns as illustrated below.

 Note that the above image shows the sequence of compensations for just one bone going in a forward direction.
 In reality, there are many such occurrences throughout a person’s lifetime starting as early as prenatally in the womb.
 These multiple injuries get layered on top of each other separated by compensatory patterns.

 This situation ultimately leads to the production and presentation of symptoms in the body which are in fact compensations, whose exact origin is a bone or bones out of place in a direction that the body cannot self-correct.